 Cold cuts of all kinds

 Probably the most common of all Croatian appetizers are cold cuts.
 Depending on which part of the country you visit, you will come across regional variations.
-The most popular cold cuts are prosciutto, pancetta, spiced sausages, hard and soft cheeses, and various cuts of ham.
-These cold cuts are enjoyed with accompaniments such as onion jams (better than it sounds!), fruit jams, and ajvar spread, a red pepper relish.
+The most popular cold cuts are prosciutto, pancetta, spiced sausages, and various cuts of ham.
+There will almost certainly be a selection of hard and soft cheeses, many locally made, from cow, sheep and goat milk.
+The award-winning Pag cheese, from the island of the same name, will almost certainly feature.
+These cold cuts and cheeses are enjoyed with accompaniments such as onion jams (better than it sounds!), fruit jams, and ajvar spread, a red pepper relish.
 Even a simple sir i vrhnje (a combination of fresh cottage cheese and sour cream) is a delicacy!

 In north-east Croatia, a specialty of the Slavonia region is kulen.
 Although considered a cured or flavored sausage, kulen doesn’t have a typical sausage shape.
 One might imagine it is a child’s handmade football until that first cut reveals the paprika-inspired deep red color.
 Only the best pigs are drafted for this special meal, having a certain weight and age, along with an important and unique diet.
 Producers choose only free-range pigs that roam around Slavonian forests and feed, among other things, on acorns from Slavonian oak.
 As mentioned red paprika gives the specific color, garlic is added for taste and a secret process gives a smoky flavor which makes it even more special.
 Kulen made in Slavonia has been awarded Protected Geographical Indication by the Food and Agriculture Organization of the UN.
 This is especially important for the producers as it protects their reputation and ensures that customers know they are buying genuine kulen.
 However, you don’t necessarily have to go all the way east to try some kulen.
 Many restaurants around Croatia have quality kulen on their menu.